 Other supplements may help reduce your blood pressure or cholesterol level, two contributing factors to coronary artery disease.
 These include:

-Sitostanol (found in oral supplements and some margarines, such as Benecol)
+Plant stanols and sterols (found in supplements and some margarines, such as Promise, Smart Balance and Benecol)

 Preparing for an appointment

-If you know you have symptoms of or risk factors for coronary artery disease, you're likely to see your primary care doctor or a general practitioner.
-Eventually, however, you may be referred to a heart specialist (cardiologist).
+If you know you have symptoms of or risk factors for coronary artery disease, you're likely to see your primary care doctor.
+Eventually, you may be referred to a heart specialist (cardiologist).

 Here's some information to help you get ready for your appointment and to know what to expect from your doctor.

 What you can do

 Be aware of any pre-appointment restrictions.
 When you make the appointment, ask if there's anything you need to do in advance, such as restrict your diet.
 For some tests, for example, you may need to fast for a time beforehand.